vedph/pinakes-api/README.md

 Here I'm just listing the endpoints.
 Run the API and point your browser to its Swagger UI to get the details.

 All the endpoints use the `GET` verb except for the search proper, which requires a `POST` to send all its parameters.
+Whenever the `setId` parameter is found in the filters model, set it to 234 to search only within the RAP data.

 Authors: